MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 ### Calculation for example 6

 The calculation logic for this request is very similar to previous one.
 We group users by value of user attribute.
 We have users 'Peter', 'Michal' and 'Denis'.
-Difference is in the values we are going to summarize.
-Per each event we take duration of case, not duration of event.
-Easy to understand so far.
-User 'Denis' worked only on case 2, so answer for him is duration of case 2.
-Users 'Peter' and 'Michal' were involved in both cases, so the answer is combined duration of case 1 and case 2.
+The difference is in the values we are going to summarize.
+Per each event, we take duration of *case*, not duration of event.
+User 'Denis' worked only on case 2, so the answer for him is duration of case 2.
+Users 'Peter' and 'Michal' were involved in both cases, so the answer is combined the duration of case 1 and case 2.

 ### Result for example 6

-Peter = 4 hours 30 minutes; Michal = 4 hours 30 minutes; Denis = 3 hours
+Peter = 4 hours 30 minutes<br/>
+Michal = 4 hours 30 minutes<br/>
+Denis = 3 hours

 :::image type="content" alt-text="Screenshot of the result per duration of cases." source="media/image-11a.png":::